 What Kind of Future Lies Ahead of The Industry?

-Some raised concerns on what would happen to the industry once covid-19 is not a big problem as it is right now.
+Some raised concerns about what would happen to the industry once COVID-19 is not a big problem as it is right now.
 Will the demand for private jets decline?

 Optimists believe that it is less likely to happen.
 They think that once a person has tried traveling through a private jet, he or she will never want to go back to commercial flights again.
 The industry believes that the comfort and convenience private travel provides will be enough to keep flyers magnetized.

-Furthermore, the corporate side of the industry is yet to make a comeback.
+Furthermore, the corporate side of the industry has yet to make a comeback.
 Soon, other businesses will go back to normal operations.
-Once that happens, executives will be flying again to attend meetings and negotiations.
+Once that happens, executives will fly again to attend meetings and negotiations.
 This will provide another leg of growth for the industry.

 Aircraft manufacturers have slowed down production at the start of the pandemic.
 However, as things started to bounce back, they got back to their normal phase.
 They continued designing and manufacturing new aircraft as preparation for when the world is open again.